-There has continued to be changes in staffing throughout the organisation in 2023/24.
+There has continued to be changes in staffing throughout the organisation in 2024/25.
 The focus for the coming years will continue to be on optimising records management, reviewing internal business processes to ensure that the efficiency of service delivery is maximised and to keep the staffing structure under review so that it best meets the organisations needs.
 These priorities and actions are all reflected in the Management Team's three year service plan.

-The balance sheet shows a net asset position for 2023/24 due to a surplus in the pension scheme.
-The pension scheme asset has increased in the year due to an increase in the net discount rate for the year to 31 March 2024 which is used in the valuation of the pension fund.
-The pension position is not expected to have a short term impact on the financial viability of the Board.
+The balance sheet shows a net asset position for 2024/25 mainly due to a contribution to reserves from the in year underspends.
 The Assessor and Treasurer will continue to review the long term sustainability to meet the pension contributions as part of the budget process considering advice provided by the actuary.